wonsunahn-autograder/CS1632_Fall2019/deliverables/5/README.md

 Also note that it took less than a second to run the model checker.
 In your report, you will have to show a screenshot of the above and demonstrate it took you less than 10 seconds in order to get full credit.
+If not, test a smaller range of numbers that pass in 10 seconds and you will get partial credit.

 Use the following links as reference:
 https://github.com/javapathfinder/jpf-core/wiki